hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 `cmld_client`- manipulate the configuration 'DB' stored in a /dev/mtd15, output is XML format.
 The root element is "InternetGatewayDevice" you need to use a final '.' dot to list all sub-element. example to get the full device XML config 'cmld_client get_node InternetGatewayDevice.'.
 Element with writable="1" can be changed with 'set' and the node path.
 Element marked dynamic="1" have their value evaluated at the time you specifically call get on the node, `cmld_client get  InternetGatewayDevice.WANDevice.1.X_SC_GponInterfaceConfig.Status` - the daemon is run at startup - option list whe called with no args

-'cmd_agent' - is a strange daemon launch at startup during /etc/rcS that open a /tmp/cmd_client sock file that listen to command and execute them. - no args
+`cmd_agent` - is a strange daemon launch at startup during /etc/rcS that open a /tmp/cmd_client sock file that listen to command and execute them. - no args

-'statd' - is a daemon launch at boot which collect monitoring data from the ONT.
+`statd` - is a daemon launch at boot which collect monitoring data from the ONT.

-'ubus' - ubus is used to send message between processes, current ubus services are 'cml,network-manager,smd'
+`ubus` - ubus is used to send message between processes, current ubus services are 'cml,network-manager,smd'

-'smd' - is the daemon in charge of launching /opt/ plugin for each of the ONT service like: init, gpon, iptv, temperature, account, http, lan, network, syslog, system.
+`smd` - is the daemon in charge of launching /opt/ plugin for each of the ONT service like: init, gpon, iptv, temperature, account, http, lan, network, syslog, system.
 All is done in code which is not helping hacking the device.

 # Usage